Sarwarhridoy4/IELTS-Course-by-Munzereen-Shahid-asesment/README.md

-Sure!
-Here's a professional and complete `README.md` for your project:

----

 # IELTS Course by Munzereen Shahid - Assessment

 This project is a **Frontend Engineer (Level 1)** assessment task designed to replicate the official IELTS course product page hosted by [10 Minute School](https://10minuteschool.com/product/ielts-course/).
 The implementation uses **React**, **Next.js**, **TypeScript**, and **TailwindCSS** to deliver a modern, scalable, and performant product page.